 Specific criteria for Lobular Carcinoma Grading

-Grade 1, can also be considered as having a “fairly good prognosis” when it is characterized by small uniform cells, with grade 1 nuclei, single-file rows of cells in a fibrous stroma, and “targetoid” (concentric or ‘bulls-eye‘) pattern of cells around ducts.
+Grade 1, can also have a fairly good prognosis when there are small uniform cells, with grade 1 nuclei, single-file rows of cells in a fibrous stroma, and targetoid (concentric or bulls-eye) pattern of cells around ducts.

-Grade 2 lobular carcinoma, which is considered to have an “intermediate prognosis” is characterized by a classical cell pattern with grade 2 nuclei.
-There may be an ‘alveolar variant‘ of cells characterized by round and oval ‘nests‘ of uniform small cells.
-There may also be unusually ‘large‘ cells. (called the ‘large cell variant‘), and mixed patterns of lobular carcinoma.
+Grade 2: lobular carcinoma, has an intermediate prognosis characterized by a classical cell pattern with grade 2 nuclei.
+There may be an alveolar variant of cells characterized by round and oval nests of uniform small cells.
+There may also be unusually large cells, (called the large cell variant) and mixed patterns of lobular carcinoma.

-Grade 3 or “poor prognosis” lobular carcinoma usually shows a ‘solid variant‘, with large sheets of uniform small cells with round nuclei.
-There may be a ‘pleomorphic pattern‘, which resembles the classical pattern but has larger grade 2-3 nuclei.
+Grade 3 or poor prognosis lobular carcinoma usually shows a solid variant, with large sheets of uniform small cells with round nuclei.
+There may be a pleomorphic pattern, which resembles the classical pattern but has larger grade 2 to 3 nuclei.
 In addition, the mitoses are easily identified, apocrine change is common, the ER is often negative.
 Signet-ring cell may also be prevalent.
 If there are more than 20% of cells of this shape, this also suggests a more serious prognosis and grade 3.

 ‘Signet ring’ strands of infiltrating lobular carcinoma